 The Freedom Trail continues into the North End.
 This is one of the first neighborhoods in Boston and still maintains its community feel.

 Still not tired?
-Tour Paul Revere’s house, the Old North Church and climb to the top of Copp’s Hill where you’ll see the historic burial ground AND the narrowest house in Boston.
+Tour the Paul Revere house, the Old North Church and climb to the top of Copp’s Hill where you’ll see the historic burial ground AND the narrowest house in Boston.

 For most of us, that’s more than enough touring for one day so head to any of the fabulous restaurants in the North End.
 Our favorite is Mamma Maria’s, right next to the Revere house.
 Pick up a pastry at Mike’s before calling it a day.